hideaway94696/Caden_BlueStampPortfolio/index.md

 # Schematics
 <img width="508" alt="Screen Shot 2025-06-20 at 3 33 19 PM" src="https://github.com/user-attachments/assets/6695df6b-a969-4e7e-b170-94c6fcf848ff" />
 Figure 1: Flex Sensor and Accelerometer wired/connected to breadboard and Arduino ESP32.

+# Description
 The goal of my first milestone was to get the flex sensor and accelerometer to successfully collect data and display it on the serial monitor.
-Throughout the process, I encountered several challenges related to both circuit building and coding.
+As of now, whenever the flex sensor detects bending/resistance, it will display the corresponding values in the serial monitor under "Flex Sensor Values".
+Additionally, whenever the accelerometer detects acceleration along the x, y, or z axes, it will display the corresponding values of acceleration in the serial monitor under "Acceleration x: --  y: --  z: --".
+Throughout the process of finishing my first milestone, I encountered several challenges related to both circuit building and coding.

+# Challenges
 I began by assembling the circuit for the flex sensor using the larger Arduino Elegoo microcontroller.
 I connected the appropriate wires to power and ground and used a 10K ohm resistor to prevent short circuits.
 I also implemented a voltage divider, learning along the way that the resistor values could be calculated using the formula:
 Vout = (R2 / (R1 + R2)) * Vin.